jamesnsy/Bicycle-Sales-Analysis/README.md

 ## Objectives:
 - Investigate the total revenue earned, units sold, number of orders and customers over the two year period.
 - Understand the revenue distribution by Year, Month, State, Store, Brand and Category
-- Indentify who are the top loyal 10 customers
+- Identify who are the top 10 loyal customers
 - Evaluate the performance of sale representatives in the company

 ## Dataset: